metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 - A partial public key
 - An aggregated public key
-- A signature over a predetermined message using the participant’s key share (partial private key)
+- A signature over a predetermined message using the participant's key share (partial private key)

 If any of these are missing after the timeout, the orchestrator MUST mark the key generation as unsuccessful and notify all participants.
 It MAY attempt to identify the source of failure and MAY recommend or enforce corrective measures.